Edward Fitz-Symon: Career

 Edward entered the Inner Temple in 1555.
 For no very clear reason, the Crown gave him a pension of £4 a year "so long as he abode at the Inns of Court".
 He had returned to Ireland to practice at the Irish Bar by 1563.
 He was justice of the Liberties of Wexford and Commissioner for Munster.
 In 1570 he was made Attorney General, and in 1574 he became Serjeant-at-law, holding that office until his death in 1593.
 In 1578 when the controversial judge Nicholas White was removed from office as Master of the Rolls, Fitz-Symon replaced him.
-He was a surprising choice, since Irish serjeants-at-law in that era rarely became judges, due to Queen Elizabeth's generally low opinion of her Irish law officers.
+He was a surprising choice, since Irish serjeants-at-law in that era rarely became judges, due to Queen Elizabeth I's generally low opinion of her Irish law officers.
 In any case, the appointment was only a temporary one since White was restored to office within a few months.

 We have some glimpses of Fitz-Symon's official work: in 1577, during the height of the "cess" controversy, concerning the power of the Crown to levy taxes on the Anglo-Irish gentry of the Pale for the upkeep of military garrisons, the Lord Chancellor of Ireland, Sir William Gerard, called on him to give an important opinion on the royal prerogative.
 On another occasion he was asked to advise on a commission to reform the customs at Chester, but refused on the ground that he did not have adequate time.
 Gerard was clearly unimpressed by Fitz-Symon's abilities, calling him a man "of mean learning" (he thought poorly of Irish officials generally).

 Fitz-Symon pleaded regularly before the Court of Castle Chamber, the Irish equivalent of Star Chamber, and often sat in a quasi-judicial capacity.
 In 1572 he sat on a commission to inquire into the extent of the former lands of the O'Doyne clan, and decide whether they should be incorporated into Queen's County.
 Later the same year he sat on the commission to oversee the muster of troops in Dublin.
 In 1584 he served on a commission to inquire into all persons who had been attainted for treason in seven counties, and in 1588 sat on a commission to inquire into what lands in Sligo were held from the Queen by the Clan O Connor Sligo.
 He died late in 1593, though his successor Arthur Corye was not appointed until the following May.